 Such an easy place to just blend in and have a different life while you are on vacation.

-The city of a thousand water fountains.
-A beautiful small college town located in the Cote de Provence.
+Aix-en-Provence is a beautiful small college town located in the Cote de Provence.

 It is a charming little city full of unique and different water fountains everywhere you turn.
 The perfect place if you just want to walk around, meet people, and enjoy all the beauty it has to offer.

-It is also home to roman thermal baths if you are looking to relax even further.
+Aix-en-Provence also hosts Roman thermal baths if you are looking to relax even further.

 Of course, Paris is going to make the list of best spots in France for solo female travelers, but I didn’t want to put it at the top because it’s too obvious.